Etcetera-Agency/n8n-discord-bot/n8nTasks/Task11_DayOffHandler.md

 2. If the value is `"Nothing"` or an empty list, mark the step and return the "no dates" template.
 3. Otherwise, call `calendar.create_event("Day-off: {user.name}", day, day)` for each date.
 4. Mark the survey step complete.
-5. Choose the one-date or many-date template and return it.
+5. Choose the one-date or many-date template, formatting dates as `DD MMMM YY`, and return it.
 6. On calendar failure, return the error message.

 ## Pseudocode